 * In the early 1970s, the parasite fighter concept was revived, in the form of a Boeing study investigating the use of a 747 jumbo jet as flying aircraft carrier.
 The study was performed under a contract from the US Air Force Flight Dynamics Laboratory (USAF FDL) at Wright-Patterson Air Force Base in Ohio.

-The Boeing concept was highly ambitious, envisioning a 747-200 class jetliner as an "airborne aircraft carrier (AAC)" with a complement of ten "microfighters".
-The 747 would not only be able to launch and retrieve the microfighters, but also refuel them in flight or, on retrieval, load them up with fuel and weapons for a new sortie.
+The Boeing concept was very ambitious, envisioning a 747-200 class jetliner as an "airborne aircraft carrier (AAC)", with a complement of ten "microfighters".
+The 747 would not only be able to launch and retrieve the microfighters, but also refuel them in flight or, on retrieval, top them up with fuel and weapons for a new sortie.
 The 747 would carry enough materiel to support three sorties per microfighter.
-The study also considered the use of the Lockheed C-5A cargolifter as the carrier aircraft, but not too surprisingly the Boeing engineers judged the 747 the better choice.
+The study considered the use of the Lockheed C-5A cargolifter as an alternative carrier aircraft -- but not too surprisingly, the Boeing engineers judged the 747 the better choice.

 The stowed span of the microfighter was limited to 5.36 meters (17 feet 6 inches) to allow fit into the 747, and loaded weight of the aircraft was around 4,760 kilograms (10,500 pounds).
 For a standard of comparison, an early model F-16 had a loaded weight of 18,140 kilograms (40,000 pounds), while a Northrop F-5A, regarded as a "lightweight fighter", was half that, about 9,070 kilograms (20,000 pounds).
 The microfighter's weight was comparable to that of a typical modern jet trainer, and in the same ballpark as that of the P-51 Mustang.
 The microfighters could get away with a lighter weight, at least to a extent, because they didn't require real landing gear and they didn't have to climb to cruise altitude, saving fuel burn.